CLIENT

 Usability Test I

-The first round of usability testing focused on a dual prong approach– asking users to complete tasks using the current Moped designs and our mid fidelity redesigns.
-The goal was to learn where users were getting stuck or frustrated, and to get initial feedback on whether our redesign direction was addressing these issues.
+Our first round of usability testing asked users to complete the same tasks using both the existing Moped designs and our redesigns, to learn where users were getting stuck or frustrated and if our redesigns were addressing those issues.

 Our top findings included: